Kenya Cuevas Fuentes: Casa de las Muñecas Tiresias

 In 2019, Fuentes founded the Asociación Civil Casa de las Muñecas Tiresias (Tiresias Doll House Civil Association).
 Casa de las Muñecas offers multiple services including HIV prevention and treatment programs, safety escorting, health services, funeral services for victims of hate crimes, and support when filing claims of discrimination.
 They assist people with low-income, members of the LGBTQ+ community, sex workers, houseless people, substance users, and anyone else who may be in need of these services.
 Of the efforts at the organization, she says "Our greatest revenge will be to be happy" (translated from "Nuestra mayor venganza será ser felicies").

 La Casa Hogar Paola Buenrostro

 In December 2019, Cuevas received the rights to a property that would be established as La Casa Hogar Paola Buenrostro.
-Named after her late friend who was murdered only for being a transgender woman, Kenia opened this refuge which is the first in Mexico to shelter and provide assistance to trans women.
+Named after her late friend who was murdered only for being a transgender woman, Kenya opened this refuge which is the first in Mexico to shelter and provide assistance to trans women.
 It opened its services in January 2020 and continues to serve Mexican and migrant trans women.